Territorial Defence Forces (Ukraine): Civil Defense (Teroborona)

 Militiamen of the Civil Defence of the TDF, while being paramilitary, are also affiliated to the State Emergency Service of Ukraine.
 They are organized similarly to the territorial battalions and/or companies.

 International Legion

-As a subdivision of the TDFU, the International Legion of Territorial Defense is organized as an operational division with brigades/regiments or independent battalions, structured in like manner as the territorial battalions mentioned above.
+As a former subdivision of the TDFU, the International Legion of Territorial Defense was organized as an operational division with brigades/regiments or independent battalions, structured in like manner as the territorial battalions mentioned above.

 Units

 Operational Command West

+As of 2024 the structure is as follows: